FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 - Martial Arts: Eighteen Strikes of the Viridian Forest
 - The Bandit King of the Viridian Forest (think Robin Hood and his Merry Men).
 A giant of a man who unified the 72 Bandit Strongholds into the largest Viridian Forest Bandit Union in history, and dreams of making the Viridian Forest acknowledged as a sect specializing in outer arts.
 He offered  Number 27 (Baek Su-Ryong) a new home in the Viridian Forest when they escaped.

-**Hyon-Won Hu:**
+**Hyonwon Hu:**

 - Title: Crazy Demon
-- Martial Arts: Asura Dark Heaven Blade, Hyon-Won Clan Heaven Shattering Blade
+- Martial Arts: Asura Dark Heaven Blade, Hyonwon Clan Heaven Shattering Blade
-- Once a famed hero and genius of the Hyon-Won Clan, he got himself into trouble by accidentally killing some of his opponents during his Hundred Duels Trial to perfect his unique martial art, the Asura Dark Heaven Blade.
+- Once a famed hero and genius of the Hyonwon Clan, he got himself into trouble by accidentally killing some of his opponents during his Hundred Duels Trial to perfect his unique martial art, the Asura Dark Heaven Blade.
 Later on, he was framed for the genocide of his own clan by the Blood Cult and had his title changed from the Heaven Shattering Blade to the Crazy Demon.

-**Mo-Yong Hon:**
+**Moyong Hon:**

 - Title: Sword Saint
-- Martial Arts: Unparalleled Sword
+- Martial Arts: Unlimited Sword
-- The greatest swordmaster of the Mo-Yong Clan who left the clan after his only son was bullied and ostracized by his relatives.
+- The greatest swordmaster of the Moyong Clan who left the clan after his only son was bullied and ostracized by his relatives.
 He wished to live in peace with his son, however, his son was kidnapped by the Blood Cult and used as a hostage to lure him into giving himself in.
 Probably the strongest member of the Four Supreme Masters.

 **Eun Ye-Rin:**